Don't miss any news

 The so-called "net zero" in greenhouse gas emissions is an important goal – but according to a joint assessment by the Swiss Empa and the German Öko-Institut, it is not sufficient to achieve climate targets.
 CO2 capture technologies – and solutions like "Carbfix" – are urgently needed.

-The TA-Swiss Foundation, which, according to the Federal Research Promotion Act (FIFG), is with assessing the future viability of new technologies as well as their opportunities and risks, has given high priority "Opportunities and Risks of Methods for Removing and Storing CO2 from the Atmosphere" in a study .
-The researchers agree that Switzerland, too, is dependent on the use of so-called negative emission technologies (NETs) .
+The TA-Swiss Foundation, which, according to the Federal Research Promotion Act (FIFG), iswith assessing the future viability of new technologies as well as their opportunities and risks, has in a study "Opportunities and Risks of Methods for Removing and Storing CO2from the Atmosphere" given high priority.
+The researchers agree that Switzerland, too, dependent on the use of so-called negative emission technologies (NETs) is.

 Photos: Carbfix

-To offset unavoidable residual emissions, are "an indispensable addition," but at the same time "nothing more than that," the study states .
-They are certainly not suitable to ambitious CO2 reduction measures . is not large enough, and their application is still associated with excessively high costs and too many uncertainties.
-To achieve climate targets, are : primarily, reducing the amount of greenhouse gases emitted, and additionally, CO2 removal processes combined with greenhouse gas sinks for the remaining emissions.
+To offset unavoidable residual emissions, are "an indispensable addition," but at the same time "nothing more than that," the study states.
+They are certainly not suitableambitious CO2 reduction measures to . is not large enough, and their application is still associated with excessively high costs and too many uncertainties.
+To achieve climate targets,are : primarily, reducing the amount of greenhouse gases emitted, and additionally, CO2 removal processes combined with greenhouse gassinksfor the remaining emissions.

 Empa Director P. Richner

-Even if this drive technology is based on combustion engines.
-"What is the case for both biogas and the use of LBG/Bio-LNG .
+Even if this drive technologyis based on combustion engines.
+"Whatthe case for both biogas and the use of LBG/Bio-LNG is.

 “A complete replacement of fossil fuels is necessary,” stated Peter Richner, Deputy Director of Empa, in an interview.
 He added that this transition must happen as quickly as possible to keep the damage caused by global warming within manageable limits.